erick805/rickylau-dev/content/blog/react-hooks/index.md

 Therefore our current state is the value of `count` and our `incrementCounter` is the function that updates `count`.

-Notice how each variable correlates with its respective value, and functions stay DRY and reusable.
-There is no need for the context of this anymore and I saved some finger strength and time.
+Notice how each variable correlates with its respective value, and functions stay **DRY** and **reusable**.

+There is no need for the context of `this` anymore and I saved some finger strength and time.

 ## Introducing Side Effects: